-Griffon currently conducts its operations through three reportable segments:
+Griffon now conducts its continuing operations through two reportable segments, as follows:

-- Home & Building Products ("HBP") consists of two companies, The AMES Companies, Inc. ("AMES") and Clopay Building Products Company, Inc. ("CBP").
-HBP revenue accounted for 53% of Griffon's consolidated revenue in 2016 and 2015 and 49% in 2014: - AMES, founded in 1774, is the leading U.S. manufacturer and a global provider of long-handled tools and landscaping products for homeowners and professionals.
-AMES' revenue was 26% of Griffon's consolidated revenue in 2016, 27% in 2015 and 25% in 2014. - CBP, in business since 1964, is a leading manufacturer and marketer of residential and commercial garage doors and sells to professional dealers and some of the largest home center retail chains in North America.
-CBP's revenue was 27%, 26% and 24% of Griffon's consolidated revenue in 2016, 2015 and 2014, respectively. - Telephonics Corporation ("Telephonics"), founded in 1933, is recognized globally as a leading provider of highly sophisticated intelligence, surveillance and communications solutions for defense, aerospace and commercial customers.
-Telephonics' revenue was 22% of Griffon's consolidated revenue in 2016 and 21% in both 2015 and 2014. - Clopay Plastic Products Company, Inc. ("PPC"), incorporated in 1934, is a global leader in the development and production of embossed, laminated and printed specialty plastic films for hygienic, health-care and industrial products and sells to some of the world's largest consumer products companies.
-PPC revenue was 25%, 26% and 30% of Griffon's consolidated revenue in 2016, 2015 and 2014, respectively.
+- Home & Building Products ("HBP") consists of three companies, The AMES Companies, Inc. ("AMES"), Clopay Building Products Company, Inc. ("CBP") and ClosetMaid.
+HBP revenue accounted for 73% of Griffon's consolidated revenue in 2017 and 71% in both 2016 and 2015: - AMES, founded in 1774, is the leading U.S. manufacturer and a global provider of long-handled tools and landscaping products for homeowners and professionals.
+AMES' revenue was 36%, 35%, and 36% of Griffon's consolidated revenue in 2017, 2016 and 2015, respectively. - CBP, since 1964, is a leading manufacturer and marketer of residential and commercial garage doors and sells to professional dealers and some of the largest home center retail chains in North America.
+CBP's revenue was 37%, 36% and 35% of Griffon's consolidated revenue in 2017, 2016 and 2015, respectively. - ClosetMaid was acquired on October 2, 2017.
+ClosetMaid's 2017 revenue was \$298,737, or 16% of Griffon's pro forma 2017 revenue of \$1,823,734 (unaudited), giving effect to the acquisition of ClosetMaid as if it had occurred on October 1, 2016.
+With the inclusion of ClosetMaid, HBP pro forma revenue would have accounted for 77% of Griffon's 2017 consolidated pro forma revenue. - Telephonics Corporation ("Telephonics"), founded in 1933, is recognized globally as a leading provider of highly sophisticated intelligence, surveillance and communications solutions for defense, aerospace and commercial customers.
+Telephonics' revenue was 27% of Griffon's consolidated revenue in 2017 and 29% in both 2016 and 2015.

+PPC, classified as a discontinued operation, is a global leader in the development and production of embossed, laminated and printed specialty plastic films for hygienic, health-care and industrial products and sells to some of the world's largest consumer products companies.
+Griffon acquired PPC in 1986 as part of the acquisition of Clopay Corporation.